OpenDreamKit/OpenDreamKit.github.io/meetings/2018-02-01-SteeringCommitteeMeeting/ProgressReports/JacU-FAU.md

 ---
 ## Finance and administration

+On 18/01/2018 the Jacobs University has officially terminated from the OpenDreamKit project.

-Is in good hands at FAU now.
+Finance and admin for the KWARC group (Kohlhase/Rabe) in good hands at FAU now.
 There is still an issue about the un-used pre-payment for JacU that needs to be resolved via the coordinator.
 The agreement is that this should go to FAU in its entirety (modulo possibly some travel funds for Florian Rabe that could go to LRI with his shared appointment).

 ---
 ## Hiring